YifanMao1998/YifanMao1998.github.io/_pages/about.md

 # 🔥 News
+- *2026.07*: &nbsp;🎉 One paper IDNet for LFSASR has been newly selected as <span style="color:red; font-style:italic;">ESI Highly Cited Papers</span>.
+Congratulations to ShiZheng!
 - *2026.06*: &nbsp;🎉 One cooperated paper is accepted by **IEEE TCSVT 2026**.
 Congrats to Baoshuai!
 - *2026.06*: &nbsp;🎉 One cooperated paper is accepted by **IEEE TIP 2026**.
 Congrats to Jimin!
 - *2026.06*: &nbsp;🎉 I co-organized a [Special Session](https://www.vsip.net/special4.html) on 'AI-Driven Immersive Video and Image Processing: Techniques and Applications' at **VSIP 2026**.